Kushagra-a11ly/Python-Projects/Basic Projects/ATM Simulator/README.md

 2. Withdraw
 3. Deposit
 4. Transaction History
-5. Exit
+5. Exi

-📌 Requirements
+📌 Requirements:
 Python 3.7 or higher
 Standard library only (no external packages required)

-🌟 Skills Practiced
+🌟 Skills Practiced:
 Python classes and objects
 Functions and methods
 Loops and conditionals